+The Category 3 CMV vessels in the cmv_c3 sector use residual oil.
 The emissions in the cmv_c3 sector are comprised of primarily foreign-flagged ocean-going vessels, referred to as C3 CMV ships.
-The C3 portion of the CMV inventory includes these ships in several intraport modes (i.e., cruising, hoteling, reduced speed zone, maneuvering, and idling) and an underway mode, and includes near-port auxiliary engine emissions.
+The C3 portion of the CMV inventory includes these ships in several intra-port modes (i.e., cruising, hoteling, reduced speed zone, maneuvering, and idling) and an underway mode, and includes near-port auxiliary engine emissions.